 - Using vendors or suppliers that do not have high standards on bribery and corruption

 - Processing funds known to be, or reasonably suspected of being, the proceeds of bribery or corruption

-For the purposes of this Policy ‘facilitation payment’ means small unofficial payments paid to speed up an administrative process or secure a routine government action by an official.
-However, facilitation payments should be contrasted with official, lawful, receipted payments (typically to an organisation rather than an individual) to expedite certain functions, e.g. where there is a choice of fast track services to obtain a passport.
+For the purposes of this Policy 'facilitation payment' means small unofficial payments paid to speed up an administrative process or secure a routine government action by an official.
+However, facilitation payments should be contrasted with official, lawful, receipted payments (typically to an organization rather than an individual) to expedite certain functions, e.g., where there is a choice of fast-track services to obtain a passport.